sisundin/Prototyp_Kodtest/README.md

 Having a button to activate the action feels antiquated and clunky.

 In the component "displayComponent.js" I make 2 server operations.
 Download and delete files.
 I don't use any libraries here.
-I was going to try to implement a prettier and more dynamic design using Tailwind CSS, but since I am running out on my 4 hours I decided to only use some simple bootstrap table CS
+I was going to try to implement a prettier and more dynamic design using Tailwind CSS.
+But since I am running out on my 4 hours I decided to only use some simple bootstrap table CSS.